blinkhash/foundation-v1-multi-hashing/README.md

 * [scrypt](http://en.wikipedia.org/wiki/Scrypt) - Colin Percival
 * [bcrypt](http://en.wikipedia.org/wiki/Bcrypt) - Niels Provos and David Mazières
 * [X11](http://www.darkcoin.io/), [Hefty1](http://heavycoin.github.io/about.html), [Quark](http://www.qrk.cc/) creators (they just mixed together a bunch of the above algos)
+* Any developers not mentioned who worked on the algorithms included in this repository

+---

+### Donations

+Maintaining this project has always been driven out of nothing more than a desire to give back to the mining community, however I always appreciate donations, especially if this repository helps you in any way.

+- Bitcoin: 3EbrVYLxN5WeQmPpL6owo3A7rJELXecbbc
+- Ethereum: 0xd3e3daED621d228244Fa89A3dd8AF07B52E72319
+- Litecoin: MFWpARrSADAy3Qj79C4pSasS9F156QipwC
+- ZCash: t1NSk8gyiou8TxWRZTVuUkfM5f9riopN58A

+---

+### License

+Released under the GNU General Public License v2.
+See http://www.gnu.org/licenses/gpl-2.0.html for more information

+---